-Let’s have a look at some natural solutions to support arthritis which are free of side effects.
+Let’s have a look at some natural solutions to support arthritis which are free from side effects.

-Our bodies lack the enzymes to manufacture two essential fatty acids, so they must be present in our food.
+Our bodies lack the enzymes to manufacture two essential fatty acids, known as omega-3 and omega-6, so they must be obtained from our food.

 While both have beneficial properties, the balance between the two is incredibly important.

-Insufficient Omega 3 to Omega 6 can stimulate mechanisms in our cells which stimulate inflammation.
+Insufficient omega-3 to omega-6 can stimulate mechanisms in our cells which can trigger inflammation.

-This is because we use a huge amount of seed oils for cooking and food manufacture.
+This is partly because we use a huge amount of seed oils for cooking and manufacturing food.

-If you suffer from arthritis, it’s recommended to avoid these Omega 6 rich oils.
+If you suffer from arthritis, it’s recommended that you avoid these omega-6 rich oils.

-Oily fish are particularly rich in omega-3 fatty acids and contain no Omega 3, as are some eggs (it largely depends what the hens have been fed on).
+Oily fish are particularly rich in omega-3 fatty acids and contain no omega-3, as are some eggs (largely dependent on the hens' diet).

-- Flax Seeds.
-They contain about four times as many Omega 3’s as Omega 6’s, making flax seed oil an excellent way to increase your Omega 3 intake.
+- Flax Seeds contain about four times as many omega-3s as omega-6s, making flax seed oil an excellent and simple way to increase your omega-3 intake.
 Use it as a salad dressing or drizzled over cooked food but keep it in the fridge and don’t heat it.
-Omega 3’s are fragile things.
+Omega 3s are fragile.

-- Chia seeds, which contain 5g Omega 3 per 28g as opposed to 4g Omega 6, so they’re great at correcting an uneven balance of the essential fats.
+- Chia seeds contain 5g omega-3 per 28g as opposed to 4g omega-6, so they’re great at helping to correct an uneven balance of the essential fats.

-- Walnuts.
-These fantastic nuts contain around 10% omega 3, compared to about 40% Omega 6, so although they do deliver the 3’s, you’ll also be getting a fairly hefty dose of 6’s too.
+- Walnuts contain around 10% omega-3, compared to about 40% omega-6, so although they do deliver the omega-3s, you’ll also be getting a fairly hefty dose of omega-6s too.

-- Hemp Seeds – containing just over twice as many Omega 6 fatty acids as 3’s, they’re a good source of Omega 3 but still contain more 6 than 3.
+- Hemp Seeds contain just over twice as many omega-6 fatty acids as omega-3s, making them a good source of omega-3 but still containing more omega-6 than omega-3.

-Relatively high levels of plant-based Omega 3 are needed to benefit joint health because we need to convert the plant-based Omega 3’s into their active form.
+Relatively high levels of plant-based omega-3s are needed to benefit joint health because we need to convert the plant-based omega-3s into their active form.